consler/Gemoji/README.md

 # Gemoji

-Gemoji is bascally a game where you have to you use console to play.
+Gemoji is bascally a game that you run in your console

+HOW IT WORKS

-Type(and then enter) W, A, S, D for up, left, down, right.
+Type(then enter) W, A, S, D for up, left, down, right.

-In code you can change where playes spawns, sizes of the map, skins and level.(Orientate by comments there)
+In the script you can change where playes spawns, the size of the map, skins(emojis) and level.(Everything is commented)

-Commands: tp(a,b) - teleports you to a b cords stop - stops the game and outputs your score score- outputs score step - shows the amount of steps/commands you made score+ - cheat, supposed to give you more points but doesnt work yet
+Commands: tp(x,y) - teleports you to a b cords stop - stops the game and outputs your score score- outputs your current score step - shows the amount of steps/commands you made score+(S) - sets your score to S